Snowcaloid/delphi-devkit/README.md

 This extension does not include any proprietary Embarcadero code, libraries or binaries.
 To build Delphi projects, you must have a valid Delphi installation and the necessary environment variables set up.

+This extension is currently developed in my free time, and any feedback is welcome on the public [Githib Issues page](https://github.com/Snowcaloid/delphi-devkit-issues).

 ## Features

 * **Dual Project Views**: Two separate project management approaches: